 Data Collection/Gathering and Techniques

 Demographic information (i.e., participant age and gender) will be collected.
-All other information collected will comprise button-press responses to a computer-based perceptual task, where people will report a feature of the stimulus (e.g., whether dots are moving towards the left or right).
+All other information collected will comprise button-press responses to a computer-based perceptual task, where people will judge a property of a perceptual stimulus (e.g., whether dots are moving towards the left or right).
 The button press responses, summarizing decision outcomes and RT, will be stored in a de-identified manner (i.e., by participant number).

 Participant Withdrawal